 Each group will travel according to its own pace, we tend to spend most of the day on the water leaving lots of time for covering the distance and exploring the Lake Superior park coast.
 We typically use singles and occasionally a double sea kayak.

 This is a wonderful trip for people wanting to experience paddling and camping on the wilderness coast of Lake Superior Provincial Park.
 It focuses on the beautiful places and the uncrowded northern portion of the Park.
-There is also a instructional component — your paddling and outdoor skills will improve dramatically in the company of similarly outdoor-minded companions.
+There is also an instructional component — your paddling and outdoor skills will improve dramatically in the company of similarly outdoor-minded companions.
 Join us this summer!

-The following is a typical trip itinerary from our Rock Island Lodge site at the mouth of the mighty Michipicoten and provides for 1 – 2 wind days so our actual campsites, start and end points may differ significantly.
+The following is a typical trip itinerary from our Rock Island Lodge site at the mouth of the mighty Michipicoten River and provides for 1 – 2 wind days so our actual campsites, start and end points may differ significantly.